 - an Upper Second Class Honours from an acceptable undergraduate degree; and - (IELTS) International English Language Testing System: overall score of at least 7.0, with at least 6.5 in Writing and 5.5 in sub-tests Reading, Listening and Speaking (Academic or General or IELTS Indicator Online Test), awarded in the past three years.

-All details of the programme specific requirements are given on the programme page, under the Requirements tab.
+All details of the programme specific requirements are given on the programme page under the Admissions section.

 English language requirements